2 User-Friendly Plugins to Hide WooCommerce Products

 You can also peruse the other settings to see if anything applies to your specific needs.

-How to hide WooCommerce products by user role
+How to hide WooCommerce products by specific user or user role

-If you’d prefer to automatically give access to the hidden products to certain user roles:
+If you’d prefer to automatically give access to the hidden products to certain users or entire roles:

 - Go to Products → Categories